Scientific director: Prof. Dr. Jörn Saß

 The distance learning programme's scientific director is Prof. Dr. Jörn Saß (TU Kaiserslautern).

-Admission to the distance learning programme is regulated through a special evaluation points system that can be accessed here.
+Admission to the distance learning programme is regulated through a special evaluation points system.
 The required prior knowledge of analysis and stochastics can also be acquired in courses that may have to be taken subject to conditions.

 We are here for you